Tom Zbikowski: Chicago Bears

-Free agency and Retirement
+Free agency and retirement

 On September 10, 2013, Zbikowski was suspended by the National Football League for four games for violating the league's performance-enhancing drug policy.
 He later stated that the banned substance was a diuretic he took to lose weight.
 In November 2013, he told David Haugh of the Baltimore Sun: "I don't want that label of a guy who took a PED because as much as I'm a hustler, I don't like cheating, I never even thought about that.
 I don't take protein shakes.
 I drink coffee, green tea and eat food.
-That's what I've done my whole life.
+That's what I've done my whole life."

 The suspension proved to be a moot point because Zbikowski retired from the NFL.
 He explained, "Football got old to me…I enjoyed my first two years in the NFL because it was a challenge.
 I was playing with the best.
 But after a while you don't care whether you win or lose because you're still getting a paycheck.
 I enjoyed high school and college much more."

 In 2015, Zbikowski completed fire academy training and joined the Chicago Fire Department.
 He is no longer a member of the Fire Department as of 2019.

+Coaching career

+In 2022, was hired as a defensive quality control coach for Western Michigan.

+On August 3, 2023, Zbikowski was announced as the safeties coach at Brown University.

+Zbikowski was appointed as the head coach for the Saint Patrick High School football team, effective February 1, 2025.